CloudLabsAI-Azure/mslearn-fabric/Instructions/Labs/MS-03-real-time-analytics.md

    mssparkutils.fs.put(inputPath + "more-data.txt", more_data, True)
     ```

-1. Re-run the cell containing the below code.
+1. Re-run the cell containing the code below.
 This code queries the **IotDeviceData** table again, which should now include the additional data that was added to the streaming source.

     ```SQL
    %%sql